“I have this really great idea for a book that I think you should write.”

 This flashback from The Reunion includes the ending paragraphs from Chapter One, with the last paragraph setting up the scene.
 The flashback begins with Chapter Two.

 * * *

-She took a few more deep breaths, and as she did the events of one particular day began playing back in her mind with crystal clarity.
+“Calm down, Gillian,” she told her reflection.
+“You’ve got to pull yourself together.”
+As she took a few more deep breaths the events of one particular day began playing back in her mind with crystal clarity.
 It was the day she first laid eyes on Ian Palmer.

-Gillian jammed her paintbrush into her palette and glanced at the wall clock.
+Gillian jammed her paintbrush into her palette and glanced at the clock.
 It was almost four twenty-five.
 Class would be over at four-thirty.

-This particular painting simply wasn’t coming together, and the more she worked with it the worse it got.
+“Damn it,” she said under her breath as she tried to work more white paint into the canvas.
+This particular painting simply wasn’t coming together, and the more she worked with it the worse it became.
 It happened to every artist from time to time, but it was never good when it happened in a university art class the day before the project was due, and the painting in question would count toward the final grade.

 As you can see, I’ve set the reader up for the flashback by referencing about how the events of one particular day played back in the character’s mind.
 The reader is well prepared, and expects, the next chapter to be a flashback.

 And finally, I only used flashbacks in The Reunion.
 I’ve not included them in any of my later Matina Martindale contemporary romances.
 They were only used in The Reunion because of the long interval of time between two characters’ interactions.